-14. Decommissioning liabilities
+15. Decommissioning liabilities

-The Company's decommissioning liabilities relates to the cost of removing and restoring of the McGarry property in the Township of McGarry and the Copperstone Mine in La Paz County, Arizona.
+The Company's decommissioning liabilities relates to the cost of removing and restoring of the Copperstone Mine in La Paz County, Arizona.
 Significant reclamation and closure activities include land rehabilitation, demolition of buildings and mine facilities, ongoing care and maintenance and other costs.
 This estimate depends on the development of environmentally acceptable mine closure plans.